Background and role description

 The Youth Board also collectively plan events and support the development of interpretation work.
 The youth board undertake training to improve their skills and readiness to lead successfully Role Description

-• To support existing partnerships with schools, universities, and other educational establishments in the Birmingham area to advance the Trust’s mission to develop leaders of the future
+• To review existing partnerships with schools, universities, and other educational establishments in the Birmingham area to advance the Trust’s mission to develop leaders of the future

-• To support events and learning opportunities for students of all ages relevant to civic leadership and the governance of cities, and their institutions
+• To design events and learning opportunities for students of all ages relevant to civic leadership and the governance of cities, and their institutions

 • To draw on the legacy of the Chamberlain dynasty and the history of Highbury as a basis for interpretive and educational visits to Highbury; including Joseph Chamberlain’s role as Colonial Secretary and its relevance to the present Commonwealth

 • Prepare for and attend Youth Board meetings except under exceptional circumstances making an active contribution to discussions and decision-making

 • In the event of unavoidable absence from a meeting, provide comments and questions in advance on the relevant papers to the Chair or via another member of the board

 • Promote the achievements, purpose and benefits of the Trust amongst your peers and communities